 As people age, they produce less glutathione.
 Could the decline increase the incidence of neurological diseases like Parkinson’s and Alzheimer’s?
 Glutathione may help slow the progression and improve the symptoms caused by these debilitating diseases.
-A study involving Parkinson’s patients found that intravenous glutathione reduced symptoms such as tremors (7).
-More research is needed to help identify exactly how to use glutathione to help people manage neurological illnesses.
+A study involving Parkinson’s patients found that intravenous glutathione reduced symptoms, like tremors (7).
+More research is needed to help identify exactly how to use it to help people manage neurological illnesses.

 Lowers Risk of Diabetes

 Low glutathione levels increase insulin resistance, a risk factor for diabetes.
 It also slows fat burning, increasing your risk of obesity.
-Insulin resistance and obesity can increase your chances of developing type 2 diabetes.
-Supplementation with amino acids that help the body make glutathione may speed up fat burning and improve insulin sensitivity, lowering overall risk of diabetes (8).
+Insulin resistance and obesity often lead to type 2 diabetes.
+Supplementation with amino acids that boost glutathione may speed up fat burning and improve insulin sensitivity, thus, lowering overall risk of diabetes (8).

 Improves Symptoms of Autoimmune Diseases

 Autoimmune diseases are all related to inflammation levels in the body.
-Glutathione is able to reduce oxidative stress, which in turn reduces inflammation.
-This may help the body normalize the immune response and lead to an improvement in symptoms (9).
+Glutathione is able to reduce oxidative stress, which in turn, reduces inflammation.
+As a result, this may help the body normalize the immune response and lead to an improvement in symptoms (9).

 Foods High In Glutathione

-There are no specific foods high in glutathione since the body makes it on its own, but some boost glutathione production.
-Foods that help boost glutathione:
+There are no specific foods high in glutathione since the body makes it on its own, but some boost production.
+Foods that help include:

 - Cruciferous vegetables: broccoli, cauliflower, cabbage, kale, Brussels sprouts